tugascrown204/clean-code-refactorer/CONTRIBUTING.md

 1. Fork the repository.
 2. Create your feature branch (e.g., `git checkout -b feature/AmazingFeature`).
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Ensure your changes pass the existing tests (`npm test` or appropriate test command).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.
+6. Open a Pull Request.

 Please ensure your code adheres to the project's coding standards and passes existing tests.